sjbavier/Reference/linux-permissions.md

 #  s - means that the owner Execute SUID bit is set
 ```

+**note:** when an "l" appears in the groups execute field it indicates that the setgid bit is on and the execute permission is denied

 When SGID bit is set the user executes the command as the group owner

 ```sh